 RISK TOLERANCE & CAPACITY

 Cardinal Point provides personally tailored investment management services for clients with U.S. and Canadian investment accounts.
-Investment strategies are customized to our clients’ risk tolerance and goals and then we work to fully integrate them into their tax, financial and estate planning initiatives.
+We explore the areas of where you are now and what you wish to accomplish, finding the intersection between what matters and what you are able to control.
+Investment strategies are customized to your risk tolerance and goals and then we work to fully integrate them into your tax, financial and estate planning initiatives.

 RISK TOLERANCE & CAPACITY

 Cardinal Point provides personally tailored investment management services for clients with U.S. and Canadian investment accounts.
-Investment strategies are customized to our clients’ risk tolerance and goals and then we work to fully integrate them into their tax, financial and estate planning initiatives.
+We explore the areas of where you are now and what you wish to accomplish, finding the intersection between what matters and what you are able to control.
+Investment strategies are customized to your risk tolerance and goals and then we work to fully integrate them into your tax, financial and estate planning initiatives.

 All of us have lifestyle goals and aspirations.
-Perhaps they are as simple as ensuring a certain standard of living in retirement or as complex as planning for multiple generations spread across multiple countries with specific mandates.
-One baseline goal for many investors is to maintain their purchasing power over time, growing their assets faster than the rate of inflation.
-In order to do so, investors need to take on some level of risk.
-As shown on the chart below, stocks over the long run do a much better job at this than bonds, which only marginally outperform inflation.
+Perhaps they are as simple as maintaining a desired standard of living in retirement or navigating the complexities of multiple generational wealth across borders.
+A common baseline goal for many investors is to maintain their purchasing power over time, growing their assets faster than the rate of inflation.
+Achieving this typically requires a certain level of investment risk.
+Historically, as illustrated in the chart below, equities have significantly outperformed bonds over the long run, making them more efficient at outpacing inflation.

-Determining the right amount of stocks and bonds for your situation is a comprehensive task, involving multiple conversations with Cardinal Point professionals in combination with an industry leading risk profile questionnaire.
+Determining the right amount of stocks and bonds for your situation and the full design of your portfolio is a comprehensive task, involving multiple conversations with Cardinal Point professionals.

-There are two main considerations needed for this decision: your risk capacity and your risk tolerance.
-Finding the balance that will both help you reach your goals and allow you to sleep peacefully at night is an important task.
+There are two main considerations needed for your asset mix decision: your risk capacity and your risk tolerance.
+Finding the balance that will help you reach your goals and allow you to sleep peacefully at night is an important task.

 Risk Capacity

-Your risk capacity encompasses the constraints put on the portfolio, namely the time horizon and liquidity needs expected for the assets.
-For example, the need for a 15% withdraw for a home purchase in 3 years or entering retirement and supporting a 4% withdraw rate each year may necessitate that a meaningful portion of the account be held in somewhat lower volatility investments.
-Alternatively, higher or lower volatility in your income and job stability can have ramifications for what types of investments may make the most sense for your portfolio.
+Your risk capacity encompasses the constraints put on the portfolio, primarily the time horizon and liquidity needs expected for the assets.
+For example, planning a 15% withdrawal for a home purchase in three years or entering retirement with an annual 4% withdrawal rate may necessitate that a portion of the account be held in lower volatility investments.
+Similarly, the stability – or variability your income and employment can influence the types of investments best suited to your situation.

 Risk tolerance

-A perfectly designed portfolio that you can’t stick with through the down periods is not going to be helpful in reaching your goals.
+Even the most perfectly designed portfolio is ineffective if you can’t remain committed to it during periods of market downturn.
 That’s where risk tolerance comes into play.
 Your risk tolerance has to do with your relationship with risk.
-Do you view a riskier investment as having the potential for higher returns, or does the idea of a holding dropping 40% in value make you queasy?
-Do you prefer a job where most of your income was from a steady salary or do you prefer potentially higher pay from a commission style compensation package?
-Higher allocations to stocks will have higher expected returns but come with considerable volatility.
-Bonds historically have had lower rates of return, but also much lower risk.
+Do you view a riskier investment as having the potential for higher returns, or does the idea of a holding dropping 40% in value make you uneasy?
+Consider your preferences in other areas of your life – would you rather the stability of a fixed salary, or are you more comfortable with the potential ups and downs of commission-based compensation packages or variable income opportunities?
+Portfolios with higher allocations to equities or stocks will offer greater long term potential but come with considerable volatility.
+In contrast, bonds have historically provided more stability, albeit with lower expected returns.

 Who We Serve